min2ha/ukwa-site/content/target/39584/index.en.md

   "subject": "Scottish Parliament Election 2016"
 }

-# Alison Dickie SNP for Edinburgh Central on Facebook

 Facebook page of Alison Dickie, Scottish National Party candidate for Edinburgh Central in the 2016 Scottish Parliamentary election.